PaulieScanlon/gatsby-mdx-embed/@pauliescanlon/gatsby-mdx-embed/README.md

   plugins: [`@pauliescanlon/gatsby-mdx-embed`]
 ```

-gatsby-mdx-embed injects an `MdxProvider` if it's the first and or only plugin you're using that uses this method you shouldn't have any clashes.
+gatsby-mdx-embed injects an `MdxProvider` if it's the first and or only plugin that uses this method you shouldn't have any clashes.

 However if you're using a theme or some other plugin that uses `.mdx` you may need to switch the order of the plugins.

-A note on using multiple `MdxProvider`(s)directly from [@chrisbiscardi](https://twitter.com/chrisbiscardi)
+A note on using multiple `MdxProvider`(s) directly from [@chrisbiscardi](https://twitter.com/chrisbiscardi)

 > Multiple providers will merge the components object. **Last provider wins**